PelionIoT/pelion-ready-example/README.md

 ### References

-* Check which Mbed OS platforms are supported in the [Mbed Cloud quick-start guide](https://cloud.test.mbed.com/quick-start).
+* Check which Mbed OS platforms are supported in the [Pelion Device Management quick-start guide](https://cloud.mbed.com/quick-start).
-* Check which storage options are available [here](https://os.mbed.com/docs/v5.8/reference/storage.html).
+* Check which storage options are available [here](https://os.mbed.com/docs/latest/reference/storage.html).
-* Check which network options are available [here](https://os.mbed.com/docs/v5.8/reference/network-socket.html).
+* Check which network options are available [here](https://os.mbed.com/docs/latest/reference/network-socket.html).

 ### Porting steps

 Supporting a new derivative platform requires the following steps:

-* Fork the template and create an example application for your platform in https://os.mbed.com.
+* Fork the template and create an example application for your platform in https://os.mbed.com/teams/your-team
-* (Optional) Change the connectivity interface.
+* Change the connectivity interface.
 Ethernet is the default - see `main.cpp`.
-* (Optional) Change the filesystem and/or the block device for storage.
+* Change the filesystem and/or the block device for storage.
 FAT filesystem over SD card is the default.
 See `main.cpp`.
 * (Optional) Make minor changes in `mbed_app.json` to support multiple platforms with same connectivity and storage.
+* (Recommended) Remove information and files not related to the platform you're porting.

-<span class="notes">**Note:** Make sure that the application works out-of-the-box and no changes are required in the `main.cpp` file.
+<span class="notes">**Note:** Make sure that the application works out-of-the-box and no changes are required in the `main.cpp` file nor `mbed_app.json`.
 The goal is to deliver a great UX to our developers.</span>

 ### Porting example